-It isn’t too surprising to come across Dragon Ball FighterZ on any list of the best fighting games.
-Whether it be the best fighting games on PS5 or the best fighting games on Xbox Series X, you can bet Dragon Ball FighterZ is going to make an appearance.
-The Nintendo Switch is no exception.
+It isn’t too surprising to come across Dragon Ball FighterZ on any list of the best fighting games, and the Nintendo Switch is no exception.

 Fans of Dragon Ball or anime, in general, will be blown away by the stunning presentation of this game.
 The art style alone is so unique and dynamic that it warrants at least one play-through regardless of your feelings towards DBZ in general.

 Those who choose to stick around and master the combat system will be rewarded with a highly deep and complex system.
 The Dragon Ball FighterZ community is still going strong, and the game remains a core member of the EVO fighting tournament lineup.

 2. Naruto Ultimate Ninja Storm Road to Boruto

 Naruto Ultimate Ninja Storm, as a series, is criminally underrated when it comes to fighting games.
 Super Smash Brothers are widely considered the best fighting game on the Nintendo Switch.
 However, those looking for an anime fighter can’t go far wrong with Ultimate Ninja Storm.